reiddraper/data-traceability/data-traceability.markdown

 on the worth of a particular source, realize where to focus our development effort, and even manage blame.

-## Software Analogy

-In order to develop a repertoire for debugging data, we'll lean heavily on debugging techniques borrowed from software development.
-In particular, we'll take advantage of immutable data, a technique popular in functional programming that allows us to model change, while still preserving a view toward the past.

-### A Brief Functional Programming Tangent

-In imperative languages like C, Java and Python, data tends to be mutable.
-For example, if we want to sort a list, we might call `myList.sort()`.
-This will sort the list in-place.
-Consequently, all references to `myList` will be changed.
-If we want to get a view back to `myList` before it was sorted, we'd have to explicitly make a copy.
-Functional languages like Haskell, Clojure and Erlang, on the other hand, tend to treat data as immutable.
-Our list sorting example becomes something closer to `myNewSortedList = sort(myList)`.
-This retains the unsorted list `myList`.
-One of the advantages of this is that many functions become simply the result of processing the values passed in.
-This means that given a stack trace, we can often reproduce bugs immediately.
-With mutable data, there is no guarantee that the value of a particular variable remains the same throughout the execution of the function.
-Because of this, we can't necessarily rely on a stack trace to reproduce bugs.
-You'll see that one of the ways we take advantage of immutability is by persisting our data not only under it's normal identifier, but with a compound key of identifier and time-stamp.
-This will aid us finding the exact inputs to any of our data processing steps, should we need to go back and debug them.

 ## Personal Experience

 I previously worked in the data ingestion team at